Respiratory Protective Equipment Training

 Topics covered during the training include:

-• UCSD Respiratory Protection Program
+- Respiratory Protection Program

-How to get the training:
+How to get training:

 Voluntary Use of N-95 Filtering Facepieces

-How to get the training:
+How to get training:

-Review the training materials below.
+- Review the training materials below:

 Note: This training applies only to voluntary N-95 use for respiratory protection against nuisance large-size particulates.
 If you're using the filtering facepiece on a mandatory status, additional regulatory requirements such as hazard analysis and fit-testing must be completed.